IrinaUX/python-challenge/README.md

 ## PyBank
 For this analysis, three functions have been implemented:
-1. Find total number of months. \n
+1. Find total number of months.
-2. Find total revenue. \n
+2. Find total revenue.
-3. Find the profit and loss change (in progress). \n
+3. Find the profit and loss change (in progress).
-\n
-Below is the current documentation for each function: \n All functions use global variable "path" to pass the file path.
+Below is the current documentation for each function:
+All functions use global variable "path" to pass the file path.

 ### Define a function to count total number of months.
 ### def findTotalNumberOfMonths(path)
-'''
 This function takes the path variable defined outside the function as an input.
 With provided path, open the csv file using "with" method to avoid issues, when forgetting to close the file.
 Open csv file in read mode and optional parameter newline default to null.